LarsBachmann/Seilsender/README.md

   <img src="media\ScrFirstBootCreateUser.png" alt="ScrFirstBootCreateUser" style="width:400px;" />
   - Enter a username
     The examples in this manual were all carried out with the user 'seilsender'.
 It may be easiest for you to use the user 'seilsender' as well.
   - Untick the “Hide characters” checkbox to see if your password was entered correctly.
-Enter your new password.
+Enter your new password twice and press Enter.
   - **Important:** Remember your Raspberry Pi username a password, you will need them later!
 Username and password are case sensitive.
 - 'Select Wi-Fi Network' dialog: The system searches available Wi-Fi Networks.
 - If you want to connect via ethernet cable, press 'Skip', else